wamp-proto/wamp-proto/spec/README.md

 All of the following advanced features for Publish & Subscribe are optional.

-If a WAMP implementation supports a specific advanced feature, it should announce support in the initial `HELLO`.
+If a WAMP implementation supports a specific advanced feature, it should announce support in the initial `HELLO` message:

+	HELLO.Details.roles.<role>.features.<feature>|bool := true

 Otherwise, the feature is assumed to be unsupported.

-### Receiver Black- and Whitelisting
+### Subscriber Black- and Whitelisting

+Support for this feature MUST be announced by *Publishers* (`role := "publisher"`) and *Brokers* (`role := "broker"`) via

+	HELLO.Details.roles.<role>.features.subscriber_blackwhite_listing := true

-A *Publisher* may restrict the receivers of an event beyond those subscribed via
+If the feature is supported, a *Publisher* may restrict the actual receivers of an event beyond those subscribed via

  * `PUBLISH.Options.exclude|list`
  * `PUBLISH.Options.eligible|list`